New Leader Development Series (NLDS)

 PROGRAM UPDATE

-We are thrilled to announce the relaunch of the New Leader Development Series after a comprehensive program review.
+We are thrilled to announce the next offering of the New Leader Development Series.
 As we continue our commitment to fostering leadership excellence, we are excited to unveil a refreshed program designed to meet the evolving needs of leaders at Michigan State University.

 The New Leader Development Series has been thoughtfully enhanced to provide an even more impactful and relevant experience, equipping participants with the skills and knowledge essential for success in today's dynamic professional landscape.
 Welcome to a new chapter of growth, learning, and leadership development.